Cautions for Plug-n-Fire

 Helpful Tips

-- Some clothes could potentially catch on fire if they touch the hot surface of a kiln.
+- Some clothes could catch on fire if they touch the hot surface of a kiln.

 - Also avoid loose fitting clothes that could catch on the kiln.

-Practice Good Hygiene - Clay contains silica dust which can be harmful (see silica caution) and that many glazes contain heavy metals such as lead, cadmium and copper.
+Practice Good Hygiene - Clay contains silica dust, which can be harmful (see silica caution), and some glazes contain heavy metals such as lead, cadmium, and copper.

 - Keep your room clean and your kiln clean.